Basic HTML Color Codes For Stunning Web Design

 Color names can be specified using the names defined in the HTML specification.
 Hexadecimal values can be specified with a “#” followed by six hexadecimal digits.
 RGB values can be specified with a “rgb(” followed by three comma-separated RGB values.

-Here are some examples of HTML color codes:
+Here are some examples of basic HTML color codes:

 Name color: font color=”red” This text is red.